fede977/Tablut/README.md

 # TablutAI
-AI Player for the University of Bologna Competition.
+AI Player for the University of Bologna Competition by team lastminute.

 #Description
 White and Black players have been implemented using MinMax algorithm with AlphaBeta Pruning and the max depth has been set to 4.